chemodun/X4LogWatcher/README.md

 ## Links

-- Short demo video on YouTube: [X4 Log Watcher Demo](https://youtube.com/watch?v=6cPAfx4gxTA).
+- A short demo showcasing the tool features introduced in version 0.2.0: [X4 Log Watcher Demo](https://youtube.com/watch?v=6cPAfx4gxTA).
-- Short demo features the version 0.3.0 of the tool: [X4 Log Watcher demo.
-Version 0.3.0](https://youtube.com/watch?v=wRRwymDHv1g).
+- A short demo showcasing the new features introduced in version 0.3.0: [X4 Log Watcher Demo - Version 0.3.0](https://youtube.com/watch?v=wRRwymDHv1g).
+- A short demo showcasing the new features introduced in version 0.4.0: [X4 Log Watcher Demo - Version 0.4.0](https://youtube.com/watch?v=1LO7Upyd3ZM).
 - There is a topic on the [Egosoft forum](https://forum.egosoft.com/viewtopic.php?t=470624), related to this tool.

 ## Changelog

+### [0.4.0] - 2025-04-11

+- Added:
+  - Notification symbol "🔔" to the tab name, if the tab is not focused and there are new updates in it.
+  - Show up to 10 lines after the matched line in the log file.
+Useful for showing the error details in the scripts.
+  - Support for configurable log file extensions in the application settings.

+- Fixed
+  - "Tab" order of input elements in the filter form.

 ### [0.3.0] - 2025-04-09